scverse/cookiecutter-scverse/{{cookiecutter.project_name}}/docs/template_usage.md

 ## Moving forward

 You have reached the end of this document.
 Congratulations!
 You have successfully set up your project and are ready to start.
 For everything else related to documentation, code style, testing and publishing your project to pypi, please refer to the [contributing docs](contributing.md#contributing-guide).

 ## Migrate existing projects to using this template

 You can also update existing projects to make use of this template to benefit from the latest-greatest tooling and automated template updates.
 This requires some manual work though.
-Here's one way how to do it
+Here's one way how to do it:

 1. Let's assume your repository is checked out to `$REPO`
 2. Clone your repository a second time to `${REPO}_cookiecutterized`